AgnesNazie/learn-git-repo/README.md

 # README
- learning how to creat file in github
+ Edited learning how to creat file in github!